Islandora-Collaboration-Group/islandora_multi_importer/installation.md

   * Twig template
     * [Here is information about Twig](https://twig.sensiolabs.org/)
     * [Here is an initial MODS template for Twig](/templates/base_mods_template.twig).
 Remove any unnecessary definitions.
-    * Here are some samples Twig templates:
+    * Here are some sample Twig templates:
     * http://YourURL/multi-importer is where we get the IMI module